MatFuse: Controllable Material Generation with Diffusion Models: Experimental results

 \subsection{Ablation Study}

-We perform an ablation study to substantiate our architectural design and training strategy choices.
-We first evaluate the contribution of the multi-encoder architecture over the standard single-encoder VQ-GAN~\cite{esser2021taming,rombach2022high} which constitutes our baseline, and the impact of the different training losses for our compression model.
+We perform an ablation study to substantiate our architectural design and training strategy choices evaluating the contribution of the multi-encoder architecture and of the rendering loss. \suppmat{Qualitative results for the ablation study are included in the supplemental materials.}

 Results in Tab.~\ref{tab:ablation_arch} show the performance gain of the multi-encoder architecture compared to the baseline.
-Learning a dedicated codebook for each map allows for better capturing map-specific features and efficiently compress their information, resulting in a lower reconstruction distance between input and output.
-To further substantiate our claim we explore different coodebook's size configurations for the baseline, ranging from 4096 codes to 16384 codes.
-Note that the multi-encoder architecture processes each SVBRDF map independently, thus learning specific latent representations to decouple the different information contained in each map (reflectance properties and geometry).
-In particular, we split the original encoder, with a latent codebook size of 16,384, into four smaller encoders, each with a codebook of $16,384 / 4 = 4,096$.
-This improves reflectance map reconstruction, as highlighted in the ablation study.
-The slightly increased computation cost only affects training as the encoder is not used during inference.
-Each encoder in this setup has a smaller architecture compared to the single encoder.
+This approach allows for better capturing map-specific features and efficiently compressing their information, resulting in a lower reconstruction distance between input and output.
+To further substantiate our claim we explore different codebook size configurations for the baseline, ranging from 4096 codes to 16384 codes.
+Besides the lower reconstruction error, separate map representations give better control over the latent space and enable advanced material editing techniques.

-In Fig.~\ref{fig:ablation_arc}, we report the contribution of the multi-encoder configuration when compared to the single-encoder setting.
-For this visualization, we took the best-performing single-encoder model from Tab.
-2, (i.e., the model with 16,384 codebook vectors) and compared it with the multi-encoder instance.
-These results confirm those of Tab.
-2 by showing a clearer set of maps, thus a higher-quality rendering when using the multi-encoder configuration.

-Finally, we evaluate the effect of each loss term used for training the VQ-GAN, using the multi-encoder configuration.
-Tab.~\ref{tab:ablation_loss} shows the contribution of each loss term on the final reconstruction accuracy.
-In particular, we evaluate the contribution of the losses on the pixel space, while using the regularization loss $\mathcal{L}_\text{reg}$ on all the models.
-In this case, the baseline network is trained using a combination of the $\mathcal{L}_\text{pixel}$ loss, $\mathcal{L}_\text{adv}$ patch-based adversarial loss, and the $\mathcal{L}_\text{perceptual}$ loss as proposed in~\cite{rombach2022high}.
-We evaluate the contribution of the rendering loss, $\mathcal{L}_\text{render}$, showing the overall quality improvement of the reconstructed maps thanks to the enforced consistency on the produced rendered material.
+We evaluate the contribution of the rendering loss $\mathcal{L}_\text{render}$~\cite{deschaintre2018single}, when training the VQ-GAN.
+Our baseline network is trained using the loss proposed in~\cite{rombach2022high}.
+Results in Tab.~\ref{tab:ablation_loss} demonstrate that the introduction of the rendering loss improves the reconstruction quality by enforcing consistency in the rendered material.

-Fig~\ref{fig:ablation_loss} shows the contribution of each loss to the final prediction and the improvement introduced by the rendering loss, which is particularly evident on the specular map, where details are reconstructed with higher fidelity.